-It’s been a few weeks, but I want to get back on track and post the next installment in this series on hell.
-Thus far, I have posted 3 articles: 1) discussing the nature of the words sheol and hades, 2) looking at the oft-discussed passage of Luke 16:19-31, and 3) considering the word gehenna, which is the word usually translated as “hell”.
+Thus far, in my series on “hell,” I have posted 3 articles: 1) discussing the nature of the words sheol and hades, 2) looking at the oft-discussed passage of Luke 16:19-31, and 3) considering the word gehenna, which is the word usually translated as “hell”.

 In this article in particular, I want to consider specific descriptors such as eternal and everlasting, especially as they are used in phrases like, “eternal punishment” and “everlasting destruction.”

 First off, let me be clear that, personally, I could land in one of two places.
-This is an area that still needs more study in my own mind, mainly because there are weak points for the two differing positions that I believe work best in regards to a theology of “hell,” or a better term might be a theology of judgment.
+This is an area that still needs more study in my own mind, mainly because there are weak points for the two differing positions that I believe work best in regards to a theology of judgment.

-Now, as to how “annihilation” – the wicked being brought to complete destruction in the second death – plays out, I find that I could lean in one of two camps.
+If you wanted to peg me with a particular view, then I would identify as holding to annihilationism, that is, the wicked being brought to a final destruction (or end) in the second death.
+As to how this plays out, I find that I could lean in one of two camps.
 So let me explain those two camps.
-Both land on the same conclusion – that the wicked will be fully and finally destroyed, rather than eternally tormented.
+Both come to the same conclusion – that the wicked will be fully and finally destroyed, rather than eternally tormented.
 But the path taken to get there is a bit different.

 1) The view of an abstract, future judgment.

-By abstract, I mean something that is above a more concrete, real human level.
+By abstract, I mean something that is above a more concrete, tangible, human level.
 It’s conceptual and metaphysical at its root.
 Abstract art is more about constructing a concept, rather than depicting reality.

-So, in regards to hell and God’s judgment, many see it as something that’s “above life” in all its earthiness.
-We don’t even know where “hell” is, this ethereal place of judgment.
-Rather we constantly bat around ideas of where this place might be in the future.
+So, in regards to “hell” and God’s judgment, most see it as something that is so distant from real life.
+We don’t even know where “hell” is, this ethereal place of judgment, though some bat around ideas of where this place might be in the future.

-Therefore, within this particular view, by seeing hell as the final and future destiny of the wicked, the terms everlasting and eternal do not speak of a perpetual tormenting of the wicked, but rather that it is a judgment that will be a lasting reality.
-They’ll never “come back,” if you will.
-They’ll be annihilated, being part of the final destruction rather than the completed new creation.
+Therefore, within a more abstract perspective, in seeing hell as the final and future destiny of the wicked, the terms everlasting and eternal do not speak of a perpetual tormenting of the wicked, but rather that it will be a lasting reality.
+The unrighteous will never “come back,” if you will.
+They’ll be annihilated, along with death and hades themselves, being part of the final destruction rather than the completed new creation.

 The great proponent of this view, Edward Fudge, says: